jacksonh1/pairk/docs/getting_started.rst

 Getting Started
 ===============

-Pairk is a Python package designed to quantify the conservation of short motifs in disordered regions, where traditional multiple sequence alignments (MSAs) are difficult.
-It takes a sequence of interest (the query) and a set of homologous sequences as input and quantifies the conservation of the query sequence without using an MSA.
-Pairk is designed to be simple to use and easy to install.
+Pairk is a Python package designed to quantify the per-residue conservation of short linear motifs (SLiMs) in disordered regions, where traditional multiple sequence alignments (MSAs) are often unreliable.
+It takes a sequence of interest (the query), a set of homologous sequences, and a length of sequence fragments to analyze (k) as inputs.
+PairK then generates "pseudo MSAs" for all fragments in the query sequence by gapless pairwise alignment.
+It then calculatees relative conservation scores for each residue in each query fragment from the pseudo MSAs.

+PairK is founded on the idea that disordered sequences are generally unconserved (on a sequence level) but contain short, positionally conserved fragments that are important for function (SLiMs).
+Global alignments of disordered sequences tend to misalign these conserved fragments.
+PairK is designed to focus on the per-position conservation of fragments within a sequence, rather than the entire sequence, to better capture the conservation of these motifs.

 See our manuscript for more details on the method: `PairK: Pairwise k-mer alignment for quantifying protein motif conservation in disordered regions <https://www.biorxiv.org/content/10.1101/2024.07.23.604860v1>`_